axelpale/minibus/README.md

     >> bus.off([route, otherRoute])

-Throws ´InvalidRouteStringError´ if given route is not a string or array of strings.
+Throws `InvalidRouteStringError` if given route is not a string or array of strings.